Online Personal Property Registration

 A. It's a free service to all faculty, staff & students.

-Q. I am a student living in affiliated housing and I am not a UCF student, can I use the program?
+Q. I am a student living in affiliated housing but I am not a UCF student, can I use the program?

 A. Yes, you can.
 You just don't have a UCF PID number to enter.

 Q. What if my property is stolen outside the UCF Police jurisdiction?